ryjen/ryjen.github.io/content/post/fortunes-microservice.md

 Except that it can be more technical in nature but not always.
 It also has poems, quotations, and if enabled - offensive content.

-Often I would find a fortune I'd like to share and simply make a snippet of my terminal.
+Often I would find a fortune I'd like to share and pipe it to a snippet from the terminal.
 There has to and must be a better way!

 This time a Slack application has appeared on my radar as a target.